OrleansContrib/Orleankka/README.md

 ### Orleankka

 Orleankka is a functional API for Microsoft Orleans framework.
-It is highly suitable for scenarios where having composable, uniform communication interface is preferable, such as: CQRS, event-sourcing, routing, FSM, etc. The API was thoroughly crafted to be as convenient to use from both, imperative object-oriented languages, like C#, as well as from functional, such as F#.
+It is highly suitable for scenarios where having composable, uniform communication interface is preferable, such as: CQRS, event-sourcing, re-routing, FSM, etc.

 Orleankka is not just a translation layer on top of Orleans.
-Besides improved language support, Orleannka brings several new important features and fixes a lot of small-to-medium annoyances, constraints and some of the major limitations, present in current Orleans programming model.
+Besides improved language support, Orleannka brings several new important features and fixes a lot of small-to-medium annoyances, constraints and some of the major limitations, currently present in Orleans' programming model.

 > References: [video](https://www.youtube.com/watch?v=07Up88bpl20), [slides](https://docs.google.com/presentation/d/1brM4SS-uJBRMZs-CdOZoJ0KUgrnPXXwrOXnYgfLL4Nk/edit#slide=id.p4) and [discussion](https://github.com/dotnet/orleans/issues/42).